Tensions grow between Tony and Ralphie.

 Chase cuts from this scene to the next with a graphic match, shooting the characters through their car windows.

 Like Meadow and Jackie, Tony too is embarking on a new relationship.
-And like his daughter’s new romance, it is, ostensibly, a car that precipitates Tony’s new affair – he arrives at the Mercedes dealership seemingly interested in an SL coupe, though it is really saleswoman Gloria Trillo that he is interested in.
-Gloria oozes sexuality when he first meets her in Melfi’s waiting room, her long beautiful legs flowing out from her sleek and sexy black outfit.
+And like his daughter’s new romance, it is, ostensibly, a car that precipitates Tony’s new affair—he arrives at the Mercedes dealership seemingly interested in an SL coupe, though it is really saleswoman Gloria Trillo that he is after.
+Gloria oozed sexuality when he first met her in Melfi’s waiting room, her long beautiful legs flowing out from her sleek and sexy black outfit.
 Previously, the most dramatic shots of legs in this room were those of Melfi’s sculpture which had graphically “trapped” Tony in the first episode and then Carmela in last week’s episode: